SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: Introduction

-Experiments show that for various LLM families, SliM-LLM surpasses existing PTQ methods on diverse benchmarks as a plug-and-play unit, particularly in low-bit scenarios.
-Using GPTQ as the backbone, SliM-LLM improves the perplexity scores of 2-bit LLaMA-13B and LLaMA2-13B on WikiText2~\cite{merity2016pointer} from 20.44 and 28.14 to 8.87 and 9.41, denoting performance improvements of over 56\%, respectively.
-SliM-LLM even outperforms other unstructured mixed-precision PTQ methods, such as PB-LLM~\cite{shang2023pb}, APTQ~\cite{guan2024aptq} and LLM-MQ~\cite{lillm}, in a deployment-friendly manner, showcasing its superior low-bit accuracy and efficiency.
-Moreover, we integrate SliM-LLM into OmniQuant~\cite{shao2023OmniQuant} and obtain SliM-LLM$^+$ through gradient optimization to further improve quantization quality.
+Experiments show that for various LLM families, SliM-LLM surpasses existing training-free PTQ methods on diverse benchmarks, particularly in low-bit scenarios.
+Using GPTQ as the backbone, SliM-LLM improves the perplexity scores of 2-bit LLaMA-13B and LLaMA2-13B on WikiText2~\citep{merity2016pointer} from 20.44 and 28.14 to 8.87 and 9.41, denoting performance improvements of over 56\%, respectively.
+SliM-LLM even outperforms other element-wise mixed-precision PTQ methods, such as PB-LLM~\citep{shang2023pb}, APTQ~\citep{guan2024aptq} and LLM-MQ~\citep{lillm}, in a deployment-friendly manner, showcasing its superior low-bit accuracy and efficiency.
+We also integrate SliM-LLM into OmniQuant~\citep{shao2023OmniQuant} and obtain SliM-LLM$^+$ through gradient optimization to further improve quantization quality.
+Moreover, the group-wise mixed-precision strategy can smoothly be adapted to existing quantization-aware training (QAT)~\citep{liu2023llm}, fine-tuning based~\citep{guo2023lq, liao2024apiq, dettmers2024qlora}, or codebook-based~\citep{chee2024quip,egiazarian2024extreme,tseng2024quip} LLMs compression methodologies.
+This structure of weight salience introduces a new practical view of compression for LLMs.